-Regulations Are There For A Purpose.
+Regulations Are There For A Purpose

-Regulation Around Blockchain; What Does It Truly Mean?
+What Does Blockchain Regulation Truly Mean?

-On one hand, when referring to the regulation issue in regards to Blockchain, it most certainly made in reference to KYC and AML regulations.
+On one hand, when referring to the regulation issue in regards to blockchain, it most certainly made in reference to KYC and AML regulations.
 More precisely, Know Your Customer (KYC) and Anti Money Laundering (AML) regulations in regards to the purchase and sale of securities.
 In fact, towards the end of 2018, various blockchain-based entities made efforts to ascertain the true identity of their customers, in an effort to avoid potential regulatory crackdowns.

-On the other hand, we could refer to Blockchain regulation in regards to securities regulations.
-One of the burning questions raised by critics of Blockchain technology is; whether or not crypto-assets can be classified as securities.
+On the other hand, we could refer to blockchain regulation in regards to securities regulations.
+One of the burning questions raised by critics of blockchain technology is whether or not crypto-assets can be classified as securities.
 In respect to the United States, the main tool that can make this determination is the “Howey Test”.
 In detail, the Howey Test is a test designed by the U.S. Supreme Court to determine whether a particular transaction is fit to be an “investment contract.”
 Hence, the test will have to be applied to each crypto-asset with varying implications.

-The Implications Of A Regulated Blockchain Ecosystem.
+The Implications Of A Regulated Blockchain Ecosystem

 In the case of security issuance regulations, a degree of protection will be given to unsophisticated investors.
 However, this may lead to limitations on who can invest in token offerings.
-Despite this, increased regulation would give the Blockchain industry legitimacy, eventually making people more comfortable in investing in Blockchain technologies.
+Despite this, increased regulation would give the blockchain industry legitimacy, eventually making people more comfortable in investing in blockchain technologies.
 Also, increased regulation would improve on the quality of the token issuances, but also lead to exclusion of promising projects.
 Moreover, the need for customer identification may lead to poor user experiences.